sandeepmj/javascript-variables-comparison-operators/README.md

 -   **Numbers**
 -   **Strings**, that are made up of letter, words, sentences, etc.
--   **Placeholders**, that receive their value based on computation or concatenation of other variables.
+-   **Placeholders**, that receive their value from inputs, computations or concatenation of other variables.
 -   **Arrays**, that holds a multiple values in one variable.
 -   **Objects**, variables that hold interrelated data or info. (more on this at some point this semester!).
 -   **Functions**, that you can call in one or more places in your code (more on this at some point this semester!).